Skip to content

 init - Initialize Provider

-Bootstrap a new provider project with scaffolding.
+Bootstrap a new provider project with scaffolded code.
+Defined in cmd/vrtg-provider/init.go.

 vrtg-provider init <provider-name> [flags]